Are you interested in jazz piano chords? Playing tips for jazz chords, progressions, and more can be found below!

 What makes a chord a jazz chord?

-A common chord symbol may be something like G7, D7, etc… These jazz chords on piano are called dominant sevenths.
-Dominant sevenths are built off of the dominant (5th) degree of the scale – for example: G is the fifth note of C major and D is the fifth note of G major.
+One of the most common chord symbols will look like G7, D7, B♭7, etc. These jazz chords are called dominant sevenths.
+Dominant sevenths are built off of the dominant (5th) degree of the scale – for example: G is the fifth note of the C major scale, and D is the fifth note of the G major scale.
 Try this out on your own piano.
-To find the fifth note of C major, point at C and say “one”, then count to “five” using the white keys to your right.
+To find the fifth note in C major, point at C and say “one,” then count to “five” using the white keys to your right.
 Did you end on G?
 There’s your fifth scale degree!
 Do the same thing with G major.
 Did you end on D?
 That’s the fifth scale degree of G major.

-One more very important chord symbol that you may run into is the minor seventh chord.
-These may be written as Gm7, Gmin7, or G-7.
-To build the entire minor seventh chord, you must make a minor triad first.
+One more important chord symbol that you may run into is the minor seventh chord.
+This may be written as Gm7, Gmin7, or G-7.
+Start by making a minor triad.
 For example: G-Bb-D, makes a G minor chord.
-Now add a minor third interval on top so that you have G-Bb-D-F. And there you have a Gm7 chord!
+Now add a minor third on top so that you have G-Bb-D-F. And there you have a Gm7 chord!

-Jazz chords: Progressions to try
+Jazz piano chords: Progressions to try

 Our final chord is Imaj7, which would be Cmaj7.
 To play this, we need the notes C-E-G-B.

-The chords and our hand seems to be moving like a caterpillar, stretching out and then folding back in, which is how this style of playing got its name!
+The chords and our hand seems to be moving like a caterpillar, stretching out and then folding back in, which is how this style of playing got its name.
 To practice this, try the same steps in different keys.
-Practice doing this in all 12 major keys and you’ll be ready to play any time you see this chord progression.
+Practice doing this in all 12 major keys and you’ll be ready to play any time you see this jazz chord progression.